syncfusion-content/windowsforms-docs/WindowsForms/Grid/How-To/General/How-to-Get-all-the-Data-in-a-GridControl-as-an-Array.md

 ---
 layout: post
-title: How-to-Get-all-the-Data-in-a-GridControl-as-an-Arr | Windows Forms | Syncfusion
+title: General questions in GridControl
 description: how to get all the data in a gridcontrol as an array
 platform: windowsforms
 control: Grid